dcomms/dcomms/docs/drp_whitepaper.md

 In 2019 main competitors are: matrix.org, bitmessage.org, tox messenger.....

 French government ...
-HTTPS and PKI vulnerabilities ...
+HTTPS and PKI vulnerabilities .. case of gmail in Iran ...

 Quality of source code is not good ....